kg-karan48/HR_Analytic-Project/README.md

 These dashboards are interactive, allowing users to filter by department, job role, or demographics to uncover patterns and optimize HR strategies.

 #Requirements

-To build an effective HR dashboard in Power BI, you’ll typically need:
-- Clean and structured HR data from sources like Excel, SQL databases, or HRMS platforms.
+- Clean and structured HR data from sources like Excel .
 - Power BI Desktop or Power BI Service for development and sharing.
 - Data modeling skills to relate tables and create calculated fields.
 - Defined KPIs, such as turnover rate, time-to-hire, training completion, etc.
+- create Customize Button
 - User access controls to manage who can view or interact with the dashboard.

 #Benefits